 PANTANAL & INTERIOR BRAZIL BIRDING TOUR: DETAILED ITINERARY

-Pantanal & Interior Brazil: Day 1 Our tour begins this morning at Belo Horizonte, the capital of the huge state of Minas Gerais.
+Pantanal & Interior Brazil: Day 1 Our tour begins this morning at Belo Horizonte airport in the capital of the huge state of Minas Gerais.
 From here we will drive westwards to the remote Serra da Canastra for a three nights stay.
 In the afternoon we will begin our exploration of this fine area.

 Pantanal & Interior Brazil: Days 2-3 The Serra da Canastra National Park covers an area of 71,525 hectares in the southwest of Brazil’s state of Minas Gerais.
 It harbours the headwaters of the Rio São Francisco, the longest river lying totally within Brazil, which flows northward for over 2500 kilometres before entering the Atlantic just south of Recife.
 The imposing Canastra range overlooks the surrounding countryside and sheer cliffs border the upper parts of the park, where several spectacular waterfalls can be admired.